 A business plan is a document that outlines the company’s strategy and financial projections.
 It also includes the “must haves” of what makes a successful business plan.
 Read more in detail here: importance of business plan.

-Every year, I devote a significant amount of time to reviewing and assessing business proposals for contests.
+Every year, I devote a significant amount of time to evaluating and assessing business proposals for contests.
 I’ve read some fantastic proposals and some not-so-great ones, but that’s how any business plan competition always works out.

 I felt it would be helpful to discuss the most prevalent flaws that have been discovered throughout the reading of these plans.